thejoshwolfe/yauzl/README.md

 there are several third-party extensions that add better support. yauzl supports these encodings:

-1. InfoZIP "universal timestamp" extended field (`0x5455` aka `"UT"`): signed 32-bit seconds since `1970-01-01 00:00:00Z`, which supports the years 1901-2038 (partially inclusive) with 1-second precision.
+1. Info-ZIP "universal timestamp" extended field (`0x5455` aka `"UT"`): signed 32-bit seconds since `1970-01-01 00:00:00Z`, which supports the years 1901-2038 (partially inclusive) with 1-second precision.
 The value is timezone agnostic, i.e. always UTC.
 2. NTFS extended field (`0x000a`): 64-bit signed 100-nanoseconds since `1601-01-01 00:00:00Z`, which supports the approximate years 20,000BCE-20,000CE with precision rounded to 1-millisecond (due to the JavaScript `Date` type).
 The value is timezone agnostic, i.e. always UTC.
 3. DOS `lastModFileDate` and `lastModFileTime`: supports the years 1980-2108 (inclusive) with 2-second precision.
 Timezone is interpreted either as the local timezone or UTC depending on the `timezone` option documented below.

-If both the InfoZIP "universal timestamp" and NTFS extended fields are found, yauzl uses one of them, but which one is unspecified.
+If both the Info-ZIP "universal timestamp" and NTFS extended fields are found, yauzl uses one of them, but which one is unspecified.
 If neither are found, yauzl falls back to the built-in DOS `lastModFileDate` and `lastModFileTime`.
 Every possible bit pattern of every encoding can be represented by a JavaScript `Date` object, meaning this function cannot fail (barring parameter validation), and will never return an `Invalid Date` object.